danieljakots/goorer/README.md

 The spendings subcommand accept a -d/--details.
 This prints spendings
 ~~~

-Here's what it shows. testdata is a directory with some data for unit tests.
+Here's what it looks like:
+(testdata is the directory with some data for unit tests).

 ### Summary